Centennial Parklands: Federation Pavilion

 The Federation Pavilion, which encloses the Commonwealth Stone (1901), is significant as the site of the official ceremony to mark the Federation of Australia and the inauguration of the Commonwealth of Australia on 1 January 1901.

-The Federation Pavilion, designed by Alexander Tzannes, was erected around the ʻCommonwealth Stoneʼ as a permanent monument to Federation, in the Bicentennial Year of European Settlement in 1988.
-An inscription around the pavilion is from a poem by Bernard O'Dowd, and reads: ʻMammon or millennial Edenʼ.
+The Federation Pavilion, designed by Alexander Tzannes, was erected around the "Commonwealth Stone" as a permanent monument to Federation, in the Bicentennial Year of European Settlement in 1988.
+An inscription around the pavilion is from a poem by Bernard O'Dowd, and reads: "Mammon or millennial Eden".
 The building was renovated and plaques were added to celebrate the Centenary of the Federation of Australia on 1 January 2001.

 The Commonwealth Stone is made of sandstone, and it is almost the only remnant of the original pavilion used by Lord Hopetoun.
 Most of the structure rotted, being made of plaster of Paris; the base survived and is now located in Cabarita Park.
-Its remains are heritage-listed under the name ʻFederation Pavilionʼ.
+Its remains are heritage-listed under the name "Federation Pavilion".

 Grand Drive

 Grand Drive is the circular main road through the park.
 It runs for 3.8 km and was part of the marathons course used in the Sydney 2000 Olympic and Sydney 2000 Paralympic Games.
 The drive is separated into five concentric circles, with the outer track used for cycling or rollerblading, fourth largest for car driving, third for car parking and many trees, the second is a paved pathway for walking, also used for running, the smallest being a dirt track for horseriding.

 In March 2012, Centennial Parklands management issued a proposal for traffic calming measures at one of four identified blackspots on Grand Drive.
 The proposal caused the ire of cyclist groups who staged a mass protest, claiming that the proposed measures would make the park more dangerous for cyclists and pedestrians.
-Public submissions into the proposal were invited and Centennial Parklands management, together with community consultative representatives, are currently reviewing.
+Public submissions into the proposal were invited for Centennial Parklands management, together with community consultative representatives, to review.